tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 a hash of the server name.
-This would be fixed-length, but have the disadvantage that the server has to retain a table of all the server names it supports, and will not work if the mapping between the fronting server and the hidden server uses wildcards.]]
+This would be fixed-length, but have the disadvantage that the server has to retain a table of all the server names it supports, and will not work if the mapping between the client-facing server and hidden server uses wildcards.]]

 not_before
 : The moment when the keys become valid for use.
 The value is represented